jameslovallo/ardi/README.md

 Event handlers can be applied to an element using React's `on` syntax (`onClick`) or Vue's `@` syntax (`@click`).

 The TMDB component's toolbar includes 3 examples.
-The code below is simplified, you can view the complete code on the <a is="app-link" href="https://ardi.netlify.app/demos/tmdb">TMDB demo page</a>.
+The code below is simplified, you can view the complete code on the <app-link>[TMDB demo page](https://ardi.netlify.app/demos/tmdb)</app-link>.

 ```js
 ardi({